Editor’s note: Post updated in January 2022 to reflect new plugins.

 ARVE sounds like new bleeding-edge technology and depending on how much you like it, you can treat the plugin that way.
 It actually stands for Advanced Responsive Video Embedder.
 As such, it does what it’s been named for and then some more.
 ARVE is compatible with a wide variety of video formats and websites such as YouTube, Vimeo, Dropbox, Facebook, HTML5, and more.

 Elite Video Player’s name precedes its reputation.
 That “elite” moniker is not just for show or marketing– it really is one of the cleanest and most functional WordPress plugins for video.
-Like ARVE, it also boasts support and compatibility with some of the most popular video websites, social media, and formats available on the internet.
+Unlike other plugins, this has unique features that bloggers simply can’t pass on.
+One unique feature is its compatibility with YouTube’s live-streaming and 360 VR videos that gives viewers a unique omnidirectional experience.
+Another would be the plugin’s support for Google Drive and Dropbox videos.

 Spider Video Player is similar to Elite Video Player but can be simpler to operate.
 It also allows for customization provided you know how to code a little bit with HTML5.